 This past Thanksgiving, I wanted to try to make something other than the standard pumpkin or sweet potato pie.

 We went to a Thai restaurant for my birthday and they had a delicious seasonal dessert the waitress said we must try.
-Coconut Pumpkin Custard.
+Coconut custard in a kabocha squash.
 She was correct, it was a must try!

 I mean, not only did it taste great, but it was beautifully presented!

 So I went on the hunt for the recipe and found an English version someone had translated from Thai.
 I headed to our local Asian market to find the type of pumpkin that is used, the kabocha squash.

 1 1/2 lbs.
 Kabocha squash

 4 large eggs

 Preheat oven to 350 degrees.
 Cut off the top of the pumpkin, clean and scrape out all the seeds, rinse and set aside (save the cut lid for cooking).

 Whisk together the eggs, coconut milk, palm sugar, salt, and vanilla extract (if using).
 Boil approximately 2-3 cups of water in an electric kettle or heat safe measuring cup.
 Place kabocha into a baking dish with room and sides to add water to the bottom.